 This hotel is located less than 5 minutes walk from Zanzibar ferry terminal.
 I enjoyed the magnificent sunset from the hotel.
 The beach is right across the street.
-Rooms with balcony was nice and clean, the restaurant at the 1st floor got a great view too.
+Rooms with balcony were nice and clean, the restaurant on the 1st floor got a great view too.

 Tembo House Hotel And Apartments, Forodhani Street, Stone Town, Zanzibar City

 I have tried Ugali one of the typical dish made of maize flour, millet flour, or sorghum flour cooked in boiling liquid to a stiff or firm dough-like consistency and served with salad, meat, fish or bean sauce.
 I have also tried Nyama Choma (grilled meat).
 Few of the local restaurants worth trying when you are in Zanzibar.